AlenChen0216/NDTwin-Website/content/en/docs/NDTwin Installation Manual/Testbed.md

 ---
-title: For Operating And Physical Networks
+title: Operate a Physical (Hardware) Network
 description: >
-  A comprehensive guide to preparing the physical testbed environment.
+  A comprehensive guide to preparing the physical network environment.
   This section covers the necessary configurations for physical switches (enabling OpenFlow and sFlow) and details the system and Python dependencies required to deploy the SDN Controller.
 date: 2025-12-24
 weight: 3
 ---